Internal Linking Case Study: A Big Boost In Google Rankings Without Backlinks?

 Going from 1,200 pageviews a day to almost 6,000 pageviews a day is definitely something I can live with!
 Remember, the above chart is for my entire site, not only the posts that I conducted the experiment on.

-I simply wanted to show that the overall traffic to my site is generally increasing, so the internal links have done nothing but help.
+I simply wanted to show that the organic traffic to my site is generally increasing, so internal linking has done nothing but help.

 I will be sharing a full earnings report once the month of March is over.
 But it's safe to say that earnings has increased significantly since January on the site as well.